ionic-team/ionic-cli/.github/RELEASING.md

     npm.
 - `lerna.json` pins `"allowBranch": "stable"`, so `lerna version` refuses to run from any other branch.
-- After publishing, `cd.yml` builds and pushes a Docker image to GHCR.
+- After publishing, `cd.yml` builds and pushes a Docker image to GHCR (GitHub Container Registry).

 > **Key consequence:** the version bump is derived from commit messages, **not**
 > from `BREAKING.md`. `BREAKING.md` is human documentation only.
 To land